nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 ```bash
 icacls.exe "C:\Users\James\.ssh\authorized_keys" /inheritance:r /grant "Administrators:F" /grant "SYSTEM:F"
 ```

 * You can verify the access control list of the `authorized_keys` file by right click on file->properties->security tab as shown in the below image
 ![open_ssh_authorized_keys_properties.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open_ssh_authorized_keys_properties.png)
+* Not setting the permissions of the `authorized_keys` file will not lo

 ## Logging facility
 * Logging facility controls the location of logging